lucidprojects/dueling_distant_banjos/README.md

 6) pot mode
      1) rotating encoder scrolls through 1-110 audible MIDI note vals
      2) double click exits back to Default
-7) volume adjust per channel - to play with things on and off
+~~7) volume adjust per channel - to play with things on and off~~
-	1) not started - need to add handling to adjust volume per channel
+	~~1) not started - need to add handling to adjust volume per channel~~
 8) broadcast
   	1) rotating encoder scrolls through channels
      2) single click toggles send 1/0
      3) double click exits back to Default
+9) track mute on/off
+  	1) tappng cap sensor turns sends cmd to mute on/off pre-mapped tracks
+     2) requires setup in DAW for MIDI cmd mapping to respective tracks.

+### Calibraton
+CALIBRATION - iterate through an array of sensors and calibrate each sensor.
+Storing values in an array of mins/maxes.
+1) Can calibration will run first - canCalibrationTime  eg first 10 seconds - used as threshold to prevent cap readings from holding the can
+     1) OLED will show S: C (for can) and V: (CAN_SENSOR_VALUE)
+2) Set calibration time per sensor in calibrationTime var, used in runSensorCalibration() fn
+3) During calibration tap and release sensor to set min & max values.
+It will iterate through the 8 capacitve sensors
+     1) OLED will show S: [SENSOR_NUMBER]
+     2)                V: (SENSORMAX)
+	• Assigns min sensorMin[] in sensorMinMIN & max sensorMax[] in sensorMaxMAX use these vars for various thresholds

 ### Playing Music
+1) use explore mode to experiment with different didgital instruments set up in the DAW
+2) use channel select to selet channels for scales
+3) scales play preconfigured minor or major scale (all 8 cap sensors)
+4) scales pb (pitch bend) pitch bend the scale notes (4 cap buttons as scale notes, slides pb)
+5) slides as notes - configure slide sensors to be notes instead
+6) use pot for adjust basenote value sent in explore mode ~~7) volume adjust - not done ~~ using mute on/off instead
+8) broadcast sets which channels to sent to partner
+9) mute on/off preconfigured tracks in DAW